RSA Cipher

 and q

-, and we set the modulo n = p·q
+, we set the modulo n = p·q

 In other words, (e, φ(n)) = 1